polyurichard/lectures/Labs/Github-Page.md

 A Github page is a static website hosted on Github.
 In this lab, you will create a Github page for yourself.
 You can use this page to introduce yourself to the world.

-1. Visit the invite link provided in the Blackblack.
+1. Visit the invite link provided in the Blackboard.
 Complete the steps and visit your repository.
-2. A GitHub repository will be created for you under our Github Organization
+2. A GitHub repository will be created for you under our Github Organization.
 3. Inside your repository, create a new page "index.md" in the root folder of your `main` branch.
 Give an introduction about yourself.
 Commit th changes.
    ![Alt text](image-1.png)
 4. Setup the Github page under the `Settings` tab.